-- 3.7.1.6 For crankshafts, where grain flow is required in the most favourable direction in regard to the mode of stressing in service, the pressure shaping process shall be subject to agreement by the Register. - 3.7.1.7 The shaping of forgings or rolled slabs and billets by flame cutting, scarfing or arcair gouging shall be carried out before the final heat treatment.
+- 3.7.1.6 For crankshafts, where grain flow is required in the most favourable direction in regard to the mode of stressing in service, the pressure shaping process shall be subject to agreement by the Register. - 3.7.1.7 The shaping of forgings or rolled slabs and billets by flame cutting, scarfing or arc-air gouging shall be carried out before the final heat treatment.
 Preheating shall be employed when necessitated by the composition and/or thickness of the steel.
-For certain components, subsequent machining of all flame cut surfaces may be required. - 3.7.1.8 When two or more forgings are joined by welding to form a composite component, the chemical composition and welding procedure shall be agreed by the Register; welding joints' procedure qualification tests may be required.

-3.7.2.1 The chemical composition of steel for forgings shall be appropriate for the type of steel and the required mechanical and special properties of the forgings being manufactured.
+For certain components, subsequent machining of all flame cut surfaces may be required. - 3.7.1.8 When two or more forgings are joined by welding to form a composite component, the chemical composition and welding procedure shall be agreed by the Register; the welding procedure qualification approval shall be required. - 3.7.1.9 The requirements of Section 6, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships are applicable to the welding procedure qualification tests of welded forgings intended to be used for the components of hull structures of ships and offshore installations.